gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ## Files
 Each multi task target may have one or more **src-dest** (source-destination) filepath mappings specified.
 The following formats are acceptible and will automatically be normalized into a format the task can process.

 Regardless of the format, both src and dest may contain [[template strings]].
-Additionally, grunt will normalize filepaths to the appropriate format for your operating system, so it's recommended that you specify filepaths in the unix style, using `/` instead of `\`.
+Additionally, grunt will normalize filepaths to the appropriate format for your operating system, so it's recommended that you specify filepaths in the unix style, using `/` as a pathj separator, instead of `\`.

 The **compact** file format allows for a single src-dest mapping per-target.
 It is most commonly used where a read-only task—like the [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) plugin `jshint` task—requires a single `src` property, or in other tasks where src-dest mappings aren't relevant.